-Our Student Support staff are available on every campus, on hand to provide advice on finance, personal support, careers information and much more.
+Our Student Support, Admissions and GAP Teams are available on every campus, on hand to provide advice on finance, personal support, careers information and much more.
 Feel free to drop in any time to chat, or contact us for advice and guidance.

-As a West Herts College student, you'll have access to the Virtual Learning Environment (VLE) from any online device, 24/7.
-The VLE gives you access to materials and coursework as well as links to helpful resource.
+As a West Herts College student, you'll have access to Canvas from any online device, 24/7.
+Canvas gives you access to course content and assignments as well as links to helpful resources.

-All full-time students also have access to ProPortal and E-Portfolio, where you can access your grades and predicted grades, track your progress and monitor your attendance.
+All full-time students also have access to ProPortal, where you can access your grades and predicted grades, track your progress and monitor your attendance.